-If you’re a primary teacher, part of our everyday routines is counting the days in school.
+If you’re a primary teacher, part of our everyday routine is counting to the 100th day of school.
 And it will come as no surprise that the 100th day of school is pretty special!
-Not only is it quite the milestone, but you finally get to regroup all of tens for a ONE HUNDRED!
+Not only is it quite the milestone, but you finally get to regroup all of tens for ONE HUNDRED!
 If you know, you know.

 During my first year of teaching, I had no idea that some teachers went all out for the 100th day.
 Tons of centers, crafts, games… things they’d planned for weeks (even months) ahead of time.
 I tried to keep up.
 We’d spend the whole day doing 100th day of school activities.

 No joke – I tried that for a few years.
 Each year I would plan new centers, new activities, new crafts… and every year I was EXHAUSTED by the end of the day.